warlord500/website_source/content/post/application/bullet-hell/index.md

 view_git = ["bullet-hell/js/bullet-hell.js"]
 +++

-i decided to rebuild my old shooter, game in the jumble of my life i think i lost the original source code!
+i decided to rebuild my old shooter, game in the jumble of my life i lost the original source code!
 <!--more-->
+current there is more work to be done but so far, you can move with the mouse and use wasd to shoot bullets. as well as special cast bullets using f key!
 <!-- i need smarter more responsive way to handle the size of the canvas! -->
 <div id="application">
 	<img id="player" src="player.png" style="display: none" />